OWASP/owasp-mastg/Document/Testcases/0x00a_OMTG-DATAST_Android.md

 ### Black-box Testing

-Install and use the App as it is intended.
-Afterwards check the following items:
+Install and use the App as it is intended and check the following items:

-* Check the files that are shipped with the mobile application once installed in /data/data/<AppName>/files in order to identify development, backup or simply old files that shouldn’t be in a production release.
+* Check the files that are shipped with the mobile application once installed in /data/data/<package-name>/files in order to identify development, backup or simply old files that shouldn’t be in a production release.
 * Check if .db files are available, which are SQLite databases and if they contain sensitive information (usernames, passwords, keys etc.).
 SQlite databases can be accessed on the command line with sqlite3.
 * Check Shared Preferences that are stored as XML files in the shared_prefs directory of the App for sensitive information.
 * Check the file system permissions of the files in /data/data/<app name>.
-The permission should only allow rwx to the user and his group that was created for the app (e.g. u0_a82) but not to others.
+The permission should only allow read write and execute (rwx) to the user and his group that was created for the app (e.g. u0_a82) but not to others.
 Others should have no permissions to files, but may have the executable flag to directories.

+These checks can either be done by logging into the Android devive via SSH to verify it or by copying all data from /data/data/<package-name> to your local machine and verifiy it there.

 ### Remediation

-Usage of MODE_WORLD_WRITEABLE or MODE_WORLD_READABLE should generally be avoided for files.
-If data needs to be shared with other applications, a content provider should be considered.
-A content provider offers read and write permissions to other apps and can make dynamic permission grants on a case-by-case basis.

 Do not use the external storage for sensitive data.
 By default, files saved to the internal storage are private to your application and other applications cannot access them (nor can the user).
 When the user uninstalls your application, these files are removed.
 To provide additional protection for sensitive data, you might choose to encrypt local files using a key that is not directly accessible to the application.
 For example, a key can be placed in a KeyStore and protected with a user password that is not stored on the device.
 While this does not protect data from a root compromise that can monitor the user inputting the password, it can provide protection for a lost device without file system encryption.
+Usage of MODE_WORLD_WRITEABLE or MODE_WORLD_READABLE should generally be avoided for files.
+If data needs to be shared with other applications, a content provider should be considered.
+A content provider offers read and write permissions to other apps and can make dynamic permission grants on a case-by-case basis.
+Different wrapper and libraries are available to add encryption to internal storage mechanisms:
+* SQLCipher can be used to encrypt the SQLite database [5].
-“secure-preferences” can be used to encrypt the values stored within SharedPrefences [7].
+* secure-preferences can be used to encrypt the values stored within SharedPrefences [7].

 ### References